 Irregular heart rhythms, or arrhythmias, affect millions of Americans.
 And while some arrhythmias require no treatment at all, or can be effectively managed with lifestyle changes and medications, some require additional treatment.

-At the Aspirus Heart & Vascular Institute, we offer permanent and temporary pacemakers, which are implanted into the patient's heart or upper chest to provide a reliable heartbeat when the heart's own rhythm is too fast, too slow or irregular.
+At Aspirus Heart & Vascular, we offer permanent and temporary pacemakers, which are implanted into the patient's heart or upper chest to provide a reliable heartbeat when the heart's own rhythm is too fast, too slow or irregular.
 We also implant defibrillators, which send out a small amount of electricity to the patient’s heart when needed to jolt the heart rhythm back to normal.

 Additional cardiac procedures